-- All project personnel shall be employed by the local partner.
-This means that the local organisation has a responsibility as the employer to ensure that the laws and regulations of the country of operation are followed.
-This includes terms of employment, taxes, insurance, pension, etc. These costs are to be added to the budget for all projects financed by PMU. - The local partner shall have a staff policy with internal rules which define regular working hours per week for a full time employment (100%), describe the recruitment process, and state the rights and responsibilities of the employees regarding holidays, sick leave, attendance etc. - Employment contracts shall be drawn up in writing for all project personnel and be kept on file by the local partner. - An agreement shall be signed between the local partner and the project leader.
-There shall be a reference in the agreement to the project agreement including annexes and "PMU Finance and Administration Guidelines" including annexes and instructions that these shall be followed. - The project leader, accountant and cashier are not required to only be employed for the project(s).
-In smaller projects, for instance, the accountant's and/or cashier's duties can be performed by people with similar duties within the organisation.
-However, the project only compensates them for the time spent on the project.
-Note: the rule of having at least three different people for these roles still applies to small projects. - Recruitment of project personnel with central functions, such as project leader, coordinator, accountant and cashier, shall be a transparent, objective, fair and non-discriminatory process with the requirement of an education relevant to the position.
-The process shall be documented in writing and include a profile of requirements or a job posting, the résumé/CV of the applicant, the selection process and a motivated decision. - PMU shall approve the planned project leader; and whenever the partner decides to replace the project leader, PMU's prior approval of the new project leader shall be sought and obtained in writing. - PMU shall be notified in cases of personnel change in central functions, such as project leader, accountant and cashier. - The partner shall keep track of each employee's work hours for all project personnel, using any time-keeping method, and maintain time-keeping records that accurately reflect the time actually worked. - Loans to staff or management are not allowed (salary advance is approved under certain conditions; see more information under section "Salary advances"). - The local partner shall ensure that all personnel for projects financed through PMU contributions are properly insured, if necessary and where it is practically possible, for example travel insurance and basic health insurance.
-The insurance shall be in line with the local partner's staff policy.
+- All intervention personnel shall be employed by the cooperating partner.
+This means that the cooperating organisation has a responsibility as the employer to ensure that the laws and regulations of the country of operation are followed.
+This includes terms of employment, taxes, insurance, pension, etc. These costs are to be added to the budget for all interventions financed by PMU. - The cooperating partner shall have a staff policy with internal rules which define regular working hours per week for a full time employment (100%), describe the recruitment process, and state the rights and responsibilities of the employees regarding holidays, sick leave, attendance etc. - Employment contracts shall be drawn up in writing for all intervention personnel and be kept on file by the cooperating partner. - The intervention manager, accountant and cashier are not required to only be employed for the intervention(s).
+In smaller interventions, for instance, the accountant's and/or cashier's duties can be performed by people with similar duties within the organisation.
+However, the intervention only compensates them for the time spent on the intervention.
+Note: the rule of having at least three different people for these roles still applies to small interventions.

+- Recruitment of intervention personnel with central functions, such as intervention manager, coordinator, accountant and cashier, shall be a transparent, objective, fair and non-discriminatory process with the requirement of an education relevant to the position.
+The process shall be documented in writing and include a profile of requirements or a job posting, the résumé/CV of the applicant, the selection process and a motivated decision. - PMU shall approve the planned intervention manager; and whenever the partner decides to replace the intervention manager, PMU's prior approval of the new intervention manager shall be sought and obtained in writing. - PMU shall be notified in cases of personnel change in central functions, such as intervention manager. - The partner shall keep track of each employee's work hours for all intervention personnel, using any time-keeping method, and maintain time-keeping records that accurately reflect the time actually worked. - Loans to staff or management are not allowed (salary advance is approved under certain conditions; see more information under section "Salary advances"). - The cooperating partner shall ensure that all personnel for interventions financed through PMU contributions are properly insured, if necessary and where it is practically possible, for example travel insurance and basic health insurance.
+The insurance shall be in line with the cooperating partner's staff policy.